RIKEN-RCCS/OPEN-WHEEL/documentMD/user_guide/_tutorial/2_advanced_tutorial/index.en.md

 ![img](./img/upload_dialog.png "Upload source component dialog")

 Clicking the __ok__ button resumes project execution and prints the contents of the file uploaded by the cat command to stdout.

 You can upload the file again and again until you click the __ok__ button.
 If you specify the wrong file, upload it again and the specified file will be used later.

 ### 5. Result Display
-For workflows that are automated to post-process, Image files are often output as the result of calculations.
+Workflows that are automated to post-process often output image files as the result of calculations.

 WHEEL provides a viewer component that displays image files in typical formats in the browser.
-You can use this component without downloading the resulting file to your client PC.
+This component makes it easy to see the results without downloading the resulting file to the client PC.
-You can easily see the results.

 ![img](./img/component_library_viewer.png "viewer component")

-In this section, you will create a workflow that passes a pre-prepared image file to the viewer component.
+Let's learn about the viewer component by creating a workflow that passes a pre-prepared image file to the viewer component.
-Learn about the viewer component.

 To get started, add a task component and a viewer component to your project.